Home » Recipes » Desserts » No Bake

 How to Make Haystack Cookies

-Prepare a large cookie sheet by covering with parchment paper, wax paper, or a non-stick baking mat; set aside.
+• Prep.
+Prepare the cookie sheet with parchment paper or a non-stick baking mat.

 How to Store Leftovers